 Rock Bridge Renewal Coming Up April 12

 Help clean up our adopted stretch of highway through the park, remove invasive honeysuckle and take out old fencing.
 Meet at the Devil's Icebox parking lot at 8:30.
 Wear sturdy shoes and bring tools and gloves if you have them.
-Afterwards, join the rest of Columbia at a city sponsored lunch to thank all the folks that turned out to "Clean Up Columbia"
+Afterwards, Join us for pizza, courtesy of Kurt Mirtsching and Shakespeare's, to celebrate the difference we have made in the park.

 Hickam Cabin Fundraiser a Success!

 Over 50 folks joined us Monday, February 24 at the Panera on Providence to help raise funds for the Hickam Cabin Restoration.
 We are now more than 70% of the way towards our goal.
 If you would like to contribute, send a check made out to FoRB, with Hickam Cabin in the memo line, to FoRB, P.O.
 Box 7642, Columbia MO 65205.